ChrisPlease/resume/src/content/collections/experience/cofense/index.md

-During my tenure at Cofense, I've been an active contributor on application modernization efforts, new project initiatives, and contributions to the company's internal component library.

-My responsibilities have included representing the UI team in project development, acting as a team lead across various products, and planning initiatives to improve the UI codebase.
-I'm currently serving as the UI Engineering Manager in charge of all UI projects across the organization.
+My roles at Cofense include both Senior Front End Engineer, and UI Engineering Manager.

+During my time at Cofense, I've led the company's UI Community of Practice, spearheaded the UI team's migration to TypeScript, and helped guide the team through a major version upgrade of the company's internal component library (TSX migration, dark mode support, responsive design).

+Additionally, I've been the lead UI engineer on several of the companies greenfield initiatives, including the ground up redesign/rewrite of the flagship product: PhishMe.